10 Family Ski Resorts in or near Connecticut

 5. Berkshire East Mountain Resort - Charlemont, MA

-Enjoy alpine skiing, snow boarding, night skiing, and snow tubing.
-An 1,840-foot elevation will give you great views, while the six lifts will make it easy to get to them.
+Enjoy alpine skiing, snowboarding, night skiing, and snow tubing.
+1,840 feet of elevation will give you great views, while the six lifts will make it easy to get to them.
 A variety of lessons are also offered here, for all ability levels.

 6. Jiminy Peak Mountain Resort - Hancock, MA

 Choose from among 45 trails and nine lifts, making this the largest ski and snowboard resort in southern New England.
-Children as young as 3 will have a great time on the slopes, especially since KidsRule Mountain Camps provides an all-day program that includes lesson, lift ticket, and lunch.
+Children as young as 3 will have a great time on the slopes, especially since KidsRule Mountain Camps provides an all-day program that includes lessons, lift tickets, and lunch.

 7. Ski Butternut - Great Barrington, MA